This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Fun tricks like 3D flips keep kids engaged.
+• Fun 3D flips and auto rotation keep young pilots engaged.

 Cons

-• Reliability issues – some units stop working after a few flights.
+• Occasional quality variance; some units stop working after a few uses.

 Check Latest Price